Kaoney-l/A-Deep-Reinforcement-Learning-Framework-for-Optimized-Dummy-Pad-Placement-in-PCB-Electroplating/README.md

 2. `Pre_data.py`: Extracts the physical vector positions of dummy pads and plated-through holes and converts them to pixel coordinates.
 3. `Pre_data2.py`: Extracts the physical vector positions of virtual sub-board boundaries and converts them to pixel coordinates.
 4. `Create_dataset.py`: Organizes the processed results to generate datasets required for model training and testing.
+5. `utils.py`: Contains custom functions and configuration files used for preprocessing and data handling.
+These utilities support the overall dataset processing pipeline.
 ## Sample Illustration of a Complete PCB Panel
 ![fd3e25c3890f151eac1ea1aa3dd122e](https://github.com/user-attachments/assets/805f2a57-bcea-4103-b1af-6961d5cdbd2b)